maximvelichko/pyvera/README.md

 License
 -------
-The code in pywemo/ouimeaux_device is written and copyright by James Cole and released under the BSD license.
+The initial code was initially was written by James Cole and released under the BSD license.
 The rest is released under the MIT license.